nids2001/scirun.pages/IschemiaTutorial.md

 anisotropic Poisson equation and hence it is the numeric equivalent of the ∇·(Σi+ Σe)∇ operator.

-The modules to the left of the creation of the stiffness matrix actually compute the right-hand-side vector.
+<a name="getfielddata"></a>The modules to the left of the creation of the stiffness matrix actually compute the
+right-hand-side vector.
 This is done again by using the **BuildFEMatrix** module to generate the numerical operator ∇·(Σi)∇ and multiplying this with the values from the transmembrane potential field.
 As the output of the **BuildFEMatrix** module is matrix (blue pipe), the